 Most resellers choose to implement the Livn distribution API into their own sales system, whereas some ask Livn for help to provide a sales application.
 For these resellers Livn make available two sales applications; one white-label B2C web shop that can be customised to fit into to the reseller’s existing website (this is provided by one of Livn’s trusted partners), and a proprietary B2B2C sales desk used by the reseller’s booking agents.

 The Livn Distribution API is implemented next to other product supply APIs

 The diagram illustrates how most resellers integrate the Livn platform into their overall systems landscape.
-In this illustration, the reseller uses other integration partners for hotels (e.g. Siteminder), flights (e.g. Amadeus), and cruises (e.g. TravelTek), and they choose to integrate Livn for tours and activities.
+In this illustration, the reseller uses other integration partners for hotels (e.g. Siteminder), flights (e.g. Amadeus), and cruises (e.g. TravelTek), and they choose to integrate Livn for tours, activities & attractions.
 Like the other product APIs the Livn distribution API is integrated into the back-end of the reseller’s sales system, making it possible for tours and activities to be browsed and booked in whichever sales application the reseller has chosen (in this case, a B2C web/mobile app, and a B2B2C agent booking desk app).

 Extending Livn to manage inventory allocations

 Large resellers are sometimes given allotments of product inventory by suppliers, and have to keep track of how many seats or tickets they have left in their allotment (these products are sometimes called DMC products).
 For such customers Livn can provide an Allocation Management System that acts as a basic reservation system to keep track of the product inventory they have been allocated, and all bookings + cancellations that have been made against this allotment.
 The Allocation Management System sits behind the Livn distribution API just like the other connected supplier reservation systems.